MotoWiZ/Balance-ball-on-a-table/README.md

   - Raspbian ver.
 11 (bullseye)
   - 32 bit version
   - kernel ver: 5.15
-- Rtems on top of Raspbian followed this toturial with modifications https://mritunjaysharma394.medium.com/installing-rtems-ecosystem-and-building-your-first-bsp-993d1cf38902).
+- Rtems on top of Raspbian followed this tutorial with modifications https://mritunjaysharma394.medium.com/installing-rtems-ecosystem-and-building-your-first-bsp-993d1cf38902).
 This is not needed but I want to play a bit with RTOS, priorities and want to try RTMES kernel for this
 - Python language